Research Programs

 University Research Priority Programs

-- In the URPP Evolution in Action: From genomes to ecosystems, state-of-the-art genome analysis methods are applied to better understand biological change processes in medicine and biology.
+- In the URPPEvolution in Action: From genomes to ecosystems, state-of-the-art genome analysis methods were applied to better understand biological change processes in medicine and biology.

-- In the URPP Global change and biodiversity, the causes and consequences of biodiversity loss and global change are studied, contributing to a much-needed better understanding of the mechanisms of climate change.
+- In the URPPGlobal change and biodiversity, the causes and consequences of biodiversity loss and global change were studied, contributing to a much-needed better understanding of the mechanisms of climate change.

 National Centres of Competence in Research